Contents

 Is Our Approach Right for You?

-To make a well-researched decision, you need to ask tough questions that help you understand whether a vendor aligns with your organization’s needs.
+This article prepared you to ask tough questions.
+They should help you understand whether a community development vendor aligns with your organization’s needs.